-Expands upon the area of 3-D; covers drawing enhancements available, translation of drawing files (3-D) into compatible file formats for other operations such as mass property calculations, centers of gravity calculations using SolidWorks.
+Prerequisite: CAD 114 or consent of department Expands upon the area of 3-D; covers drawing enhancements available, translation of drawing files (3-D) into compatible file formats for other operations such as mass property calculations, centers of gravity calculations using SolidWorks.
 1.5 lecture hours, 3 lab hours

-CAD 214 Advanced 3-D Applications-SolidWorks

-This course is a continuation of CAD 204.
+- CAD 214 Advanced 3-D Applications-SolidWorks 3 cr. hrs Prerequisite: CAD 204 or consent of department This course is a continuation of CAD 204.
 This project-based course focuses on 3-D sheet metal design techniques and advanced assembly modeling using the current version of SolidWorks.
-1.5 lecture hours, 3 lab hours

-CAD 230 Introduction to the Manufacturing Processes

-Acquaints the student with the following areas of manufacturing processes: material control, production control, material handling, quality and cost controls, purchasing procedures, and the J-I-T process.
+1.5 lecture hours, 3 lab hours - CAD 230 Introduction to the Manufacturing Processes Acquaints the student with the following areas of manufacturing processes: material control, production control, material handling, quality and cost controls, purchasing procedures, and the J-I-T process.